Bed Bath & Beyond to close 60 stores by end of 2019

-NEW YORK (WTNH) — Bed Bath & Beyond announced it will be closing 20 more stores than originally planned.
+NEW YORK (WTNH) — Bed Bed & Beyond announced it will be closing 20 more stores than originally planned.

 In April, the company announced 40 stores would be closing.